kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

    plugin.
 Hence they are given a new name 'dynamic extended resource'.
 1. Introduce a special `ResourceClaim` object to keep track of device allocations for each dynamic extended resource requests for a pod.
-1. kube-scheduler uses DRA scheduling algorithm to fit pod's dynamic extended resource request to a node that advertises the extended resource in DRA `ResorceSlice` or traditional extended resources.
+1. kube-scheduler uses DRA scheduling algorithm to fit pod's extended resource request to a node that advertises the extended resource in DRA `ResorceSlice` or traditional extended resources.
    When using DRA devices, it creates a `ResourceClaim`